 Besides writing and teaching writing, my passion is for Border Collies and other herding dogs in the Tampa Bay Area, where I train my two Champion Trick Dogs, Mick and Maisie.
 Working with and fostering herding dogs led me to become an AKC CGC Evaluator and a Certified Trick Dog Instructor and member of the board at the Upper Suncoast Dog Training Club.
 If you like, you can teach your dog some tricks with me online.

-I’m also the author of the memoir, FOR THE LOVE OF A DOG, (Harmony Books), and the novel, BODY SHARERS (Rutgers University Press).
-I got my BA at West Chester University and an MA and an MFA at Penn State.
+I’m the author of the memoir, FOR THE LOVE OF A DOG, (Harmony Books), and the novel, BODY SHARERS (Rutgers University Press).
 BODY SHARERS placed among the finalists for the PEN/Hemingway Foundation Award for Best First Novel.
-Recent honors include finalist for the 2017 Frank McCourt Memoir Prize, winner of the 2016 Briar Cliff Review Nonfiction Award (forthcoming), winner of the 2013 Florida Review Editor’s Award, and a Best American Essays 2015 Notable Essay.
+Recent honors include finalist for the 2017 Frank McCourt Memoir Prize, winner of the 2016 Briar Cliff Review Nonfiction Award, winner of the 2013 Florida Review Editor’s Award, and a Best American Essays 2015 Notable Essay.

 You can read some of my work online:

 “The Evolution of the Canine Race.”
 Mount Island Magazine.

 “How to Love a Buzzard.”
 Sugar Mule Literary Magazine: Women Writing Nature.

 “Liking Mike.”
 Ascent Literary Journal.
 (This essay’s my personal favorite.)

 “Born-Again Anthropologist” made Honorable Mention in the 2014 Tom Howard/John H. Reid Fiction & Essay Contest.
 Apparently, it’s “a very funny essay about the dating scene.”